cstashko/STIFMaps/README.md

 -[Contact](#contact)

 # Overview
+STIFMaps predicts the stiffness of breast tissue using the morphology of collagen fibers and nuclei.

 Code from the manuscript: "STIFMap employs a convolutional neural network to reveal spatial mechanical heterogeneity and tension-dependent activation of an epithelial to mesenchymal transition within human breast cancers"